Dana94/2019-website/blog/2020-06-07-using-redux-in-react.md

 Whenever an action is dispatched, it will show in the extension along with what was changed in the state.

-If you aren't using middleware (in a future post), it's as simple as adding this line in the `createStore` line.
+If you aren't using middleware (in a future post), then just add this line in the `createStore` line.

 ```js
 const store = createStore(